danielglennross/calculator/README.md

 Code challenge

-An incorrect implementation of a calculator, where the following operators have ordered precedence:
+An incorrect implementation of a simple calculator, where the following operators are supported and have ordered precedence:
 ```
 *
 /
 +
 -
 ```
-(Although not BODMAS, this was more chalenging to solve!)
+(Although not BODMAS, this was more challenging to solve!)

 ```
 **************************************